rprinz08/UP42/Readme.md

 Defines which profile should be used from the config file.

 ###-q,--quiet
 Be quiet.
-Dont output anything.
+Dont output any messages except data.

 ###-i,--input
 Input file to send.
-If omitted or '-' stdin will be used.
+If '-' stdin will be used.

 ###-o,--output
 Output file after encryption with key.
 If '-' stdout will be used.
 If no key specified outputFile == inputFile.
-If no output file is specified and a key is present a temporary output file is created which is deleted after the flash.
+If no output file is specified and a key is present a temporary output file is created which is deleted after flashing.

 ###-k,--key
 Key to XOR-encrypt inputFile with.
 Can be either: